Of Christmas Trees — History.com Articles, Video, Pictures and Facts

 Canada German settlers migrated to Canada from the United States in the 1700s.
 They brought with them many of the things associated with Christmas we cherish today—Advent calendars, gingerbread houses, cookies—and Christmas trees.
 When Queen Victoria’s German husband, Prince Albert, put up a Christmas tree at Windsor Castle in 1848, the Christmas tree became a tradition throughout England, the United States, and Canada.
 Mexico In most Mexican homes the principal holiday adornment is el Nacimiento (Nativity scene).
 However, a decorated Christmas tree may be incorporated in the Nacimiento or set up elsewhere in the home.
+As purchase of a natural pine represents a luxury commodity to most Mexican families, the typical arbolito (little tree) is often an artificial one, a bare branch cut from a copal tree (Bursera microphylla) or some type of shrub collected from the countryside.
 Britain The Norway spruce is the traditional species used to decorate homes in Britain.
-Greenland Christmas trees are imported, as no trees live this far north.
-Guatemala The Christmas tree has joined the “Nacimiento” (Nativity scene) as a popular ornament because of the large German population in Guatemala.
-South Africa Christmas is a summer holiday in South Africa.